MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 3. Exchange 2019
 4. SharePoint 2019
 5. VMWare vSphere 6.7
-6. System Center Virtual Machine Manager 2019
+6. System Center Virtual Machine Manager 2019.
+[Learn more](dpm-protection-matrix.md).

 ## Faster backups with Tiered storage using SSDs
 DPM 2016 introduced [Modern Backup Storage](add-storage.md), improving storage utilization and performance.
 MBS uses ReFS as underlying filesystem.
 MBS is designed to make use of hybrid storage such as tiered storage.

 To achieve the scale and performance claimed by MBS, we recommend using a small percentage (2% of overall storage) of flash storage (SSD) with DPM 2019 as a tiered volume in combination with DPM HDD storage.
+[Learn more](add-storage.md#faster-backups-with-tiered-storage-using-ssds).

 ## VMWare parallel backups
 With DPM 2019, all your VMWare VMs backup within a single protection group would be parallel, leading to 25% faster VM backups.
 With earlier versions of DPM, parallel backups were performed only across protection groups.
 With DPM 2019, VMWare delta replication jobs run in parallel.
 By default, number of jobs to run in parallel is set to 8.
+[Learn more](back-up-vmware.md#vmware-parallel-backups).

 ## Support to Central Monitoring feature
 With DPM 2019, all DPM-A customers (customer connected to Azure) have the flexibility of using Central Monitoring, a monitoring solution provided by Microsoft Azure Backup.
 You can monitor both on premise and cloud backups, using Log Analytics with Central Monitoring.
 You can use this monitoring solution to monitor your key backup parameters such as backups jobs, backup alerts and cloud storage across all your recovery service vaults & subscriptions.
 You can also create alert notifications and open tickets using webhooks or ITSM integration.
+[Learn more](monitor-dpm.md).

 ## Windows Server 2019 support
 DPM 2019 can be installed on Windows Server 2019 and Windows Server 2016.